-6. Mitigating gender inequalities that act as barriers to optimal health service access and outcomes for women, girls, men, and boys requires countries to institutionalize gender strategies that promote respectful, client-centered care, address gender-based violence, engage men as clients, partners, and champions for change, and empower female health workers.
-Programs should routinely measure gender equality and empowerment and act on those findings.

-7. Introducing an innovative product or service to improve coverage and quality of reproductive, maternal, newborn, and child health services and interventions requires a systematic process with a clear pathway to scale that outlines necessary activities and metrics for each phase.
-Involvement of the public and private sectors during introduction and scale-up of any innovation helps to ensure sustainability.
-To achieve full national scale up, innovations must prove to be cost-effective, acceptable, and feasible to integrate into the health system.

-8. Integrating services across the continuum of reproductive, maternal, newborn, child, and adolescent health and nutrition, and with other sectors, often results in more efficient and resilient health systems capable of responding to population needs.
+- 6 Mitigating gender inequalities that act as barriers to optimal health service access and outcomes for women, girls, man, and boys requires countries to institutionalize gender strategies that promote respectful, client-centered care, address gender-based violence, engage man as clients, pertners, and champions for change, and empower female health workers.
+Programs should routinely measure gender equality and empowerment and act on those findings. - 7.
+Introducing an innovative product or service to improve coverage and quality of reproductive, maternal, newborn, and child health services and interventions requires a systematic process with a clear pathway to scale that outlines necessary activities and private sectors during introduction and scale-up of any innovation helps to ensure sustainability.
+To achieve full national scale-up, innovations must prove to be cost-effective, acceptable, and feasible to integrate into the health system. - Integrating services across the continuum of reproductive, maternal, newborn, child, and adolescent health and nutrition, and with other sectors, often results in more efficient and resilient health systems capable of responding to population needs.
 Countries should strengthen linkages between services and leverage appropriate opportunities to integrate care, such as discussing family planning and nutrition at points of contact during immunization services.
-Strengthening referral systems between levels of the health system and tracking clients who need repeated contacts can also facilitate integration of care.

-Promoting country self-reliance and fostering Iocal resource commitments requires programs to work with partner governments to strengthen governance and accountability mechanisms, including at the community level.
-A greater emphasis should be placed on understanding factors that drive better health system performance and using evidence to improve use of available health resources-including from the private sector-while promoting greater domestic investment in reproductive, maternal, newborn and child health and nutrition.
-Ensuring health systems are accountable and measuring progress toward national health goals requires countries to collect useful data within national Health Management Information Systems.
+Strengthening referral systems between levels of the health system and tracking clients who need repeated contacts can also facilitate integration of care. - Promoting country self-reliance and fostering local resource commitments requires programs to work with partner governments returning the governments and eccountability mechanisms, including at the community level.
+A greater emphasis should be placed on understanding factors that drive better health system performance and using evidence to improve use of evaluable health resources-including from the private sector-while promoting greater domestic investment in reproductive, maternal, newborn and child health and nutrition. - Ensuring health systems are accountable and measuring progress toward national health goels requires countries to collect useful data within national Health Management Information Systems.
 Iterative learning can be fostered through information feedback loops to all stakeholders, use of data dashboards, and regular data review mechanisms.
-A culture of continuous learning and adaptive management using accurate and timely data for decision-making must be institutionalized at all levels of the health system.
+A culture of continuous learning and adaptive management using accurate and timely data for decision-making must be institutionalized at all levels of the health avatem.